mentalisttraceur/robotframework-dependencylibrary/README.rst

 Robot Framework Dependency Library
 ==================================

-This simple library allows you to declare that a Robot Framework test case depends on another test case or test suite.
+Declare dependencies between tests.
+Make tests automatically fail based on the results of other test cases or test suites.

 Although I strongly recommend that people write tests to be independent, sometimes, dependencies between tests are the simplest and easiest model